Modernly designed attic bathroom in Hartington

 Is my house in Hartington, Derbyshire suitable for a loft conversion?

-An easy method to get an concept of whether your attic can be modified is to see whether any comparable houses on your street have actually had attic conversions.
-If you do find examples, it’s most likely to be a possibility.
+An easy method to get an idea of whether your attic can be modified is to see whether any comparable houses on your street have actually had attic conversions.
+If you do spot examples, it’s most likely to be a possibility.
 If you can, it’s definitely worth going one action further and asking to have a look at the loft of anybody in your street that has actually had it done.

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
-Take a tape measure and run it from the floor to the ceiling at the tallest part of the space.
+Take a tape measure and run it from the floor to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft ought to be tall enough to convert.
 Victorian houses tend to be lower than those developed from the 1930s onwards, so might not have adequate headroom height.

 Rafters run along the edge of the roofing and will leave most of the triangular space underneath vacant.
 Trusses are supports that travel through the cross-section of the loft.
-Converting a loft with trusses is possible, but additional structural strengthening is needed to replace the trusses, and it’s most likely to be more costly.
+Converting a loft with trusses is possible, but extra structural strengthening is needed to replace the trusses, and it’s most likely to be more costly.

 What kind of attic conversions are there?

 A dormer attic conversion is an extension that protrudes from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
-They appropriate for practically any house with a sloping roofing.
+They appropriate for practically any home with a sloping roofing.

 Looking for a quote for a loft conversion in Hartington?